ucll-programming/course-material/exercises/00-introduction/explanation-calculator.en.md

 # Using Python as Calculator

-In essence, you're machine is a calculator, albeit a very fancy one.
+In essence, your machine is a calculator, albeit a very fancy one.
 Let's start with some simple things.
 Have a Python shell ready.